Why Nanoformulated Medicines?

 The nano-emulsified acetazolamide was successfully formulated in nanoemulsion form which revealed high therapeutic efficacy in treatment of glaucoma together with prolonged effect.

 Hielscher Ultrasonics offers ultrasonic systems from compact lab homogenizers to industrial turnkey solutions.
 To produce nanoemulsions of highest pharmaceutical grade, a reliable emulsification process is crucial.
-Hielscher’s broad variety of sonotrodes, flow cells and inserts such as the MultiPhase Cavitator MPC48 enable our customer to setup the optimal processing conditions to produce nano-sized emulsions at standardized, reliable and consistent quality.
-Hielscher’s ultrasoniators are equipped with state-of-the-art software for operation and control – ensuring the reliable production of standardised pharmaceuticals and pharma-grade supplements.
+Hielscher’s broad variety of sonotrodes, flow cells and the optional insert MultiPhase Cavitator MPC48 enable our customer to setup the optimal processing conditions to produce nano-sized emulsions at standardized, reliable and consistent quality.
+Hielscher ultrasoniators are equipped with state-of-the-art software for operation and control – ensuring the reliable production of standardised pharmaceuticals and pharma-grade supplements.

 Contact us today to discover the possibilities of ultrasonically nano-formulated APIs and phytochemicals!